flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

 1. Save the `ios/Runner/Runner.entitlements` file.

-To check that the associated domains you created are available, perform the following steps.
+To check that the associated domains you created are available, perform the following steps:

 1. Launch Xcode if necessary.